 You can assume that the higher the time on page, the more engaging your visitors find your content, whether it’s reading information or viewing products.

 If you have a handle on these KPIs across each of the areas we’ve listed, you’ll feel confident in spending your advertising budget knowing what you’re getting in return.
 It’ll take the guesswork and stress out of it, giving you more peace of mind as well as revenue growth.
+It's also important to keep track of the benchmark KPIs for your industry, at Half Past Nine, we aggregate client data and leverage private partners for this.
+But online, there are some resources available publicly to see, such as this report on advertising KPI benchmarks from Adroll.

 A key part of the process is being able to easily extract and analyze data so you can produce regular KPI reports without much effort, freeing up your time for the all-important analysis. if you want to learn more, remember to check out our other insights articles, including setting up a customer acquisition machine and capturing digital marketing data.